 Please note: The department does not fund coterminal M.A. students.

 Minimizing pre-admission communication with faculty: We appreciate that prospective coterminal master's students are often instructed to reach out to faculty in advance of applying.
 However, our policy is to avoid any protracted discussions between faculty and candidates prior to admission since research shows that fair and transparent process can easily be clouded by back-channel communications.
 We don’t mean to be off-putting!
 Instead, our goal is to ensure that everyone has equal opportunity and is considered fairly.
 For more information, you can review Stanford's Guide to Getting into Grad School.

 To apply for admission to the Sociology coterminal M.A. program, students must submit the following:

+- 3. Submit a Preliminary Program Proposal for Master's Degree.
 Download this form and upload a completed version to the online application.
 At least 45 units of course work relevant to the degree program must be specified.
-Example proposals for the current academic year can be found here.
+Sample proposals for the current academic year.

 Additional letters from teaching assistants, employers, or other individuals are accepted as supplemental materials but are not required.
-Letters from Sociology faculty or department affliliates are highly recommended, especially for students with GPAs at or near the minimum requirement.
+Letters from Sociology faculty or department affliliates are highly recommended, especially for students at or near the 3.5 GPA minimum requirement.

 Please see the Stanford Bulletin for additional requirements and detailed information on Coterminal Degree Programs.